Sadahide: Life and career

 Sadahide's earliest known works are the illustrations for a book Misaogata Tsuge no Ogushi (操形黄楊小櫛, 1824), the first of many books he was to illustrate throughout his career.
 In 1828 three years after the death of Utagawa Toyokuni, Utagawa Kunisada built a stone monument in Myokendo (妙見堂), on which the names of his students were inscribed, and Sadahide was the fourth name on the monument at the age of only 21.
 Most of his early works were bijin-ga portraits of beauties.
 In the 1830s and 1840s he broadened his output to landscapes and musha-e warrior prints.
 In particular, he excelled at painting bird's eye view of landscapes based on his research by actually walking around the land.

+Sadahide's series Kanadehon Chūshingura, published in 1848 in ōban yoko-e format by Fukugawadō, marks a clear point of evolution in his art: rather than attempting to pack as much narrative detail as possible into a single image to convey the sprawling, richly branching story of the Chūshingura, Sadahide instead concentrated on forging visually appealing ukiyo-e images, recalling the landscape style of Hiroshige's fūkeiga.

 In the 1850s Sadahide began to become known for his prints of exotic locales.
 In c.
 1850 he produced the five-volume Kaigai Shinwa (海外新話, New Overseas Stories) about the First Opium War in China, and in 1855 he produced the four-volume Kita Ezo zusetsu (北蝦夷図説, Northern Japan Illustrated), which depicted the Ainu people in Ezo, the name at the time for the northernmost parts of Japan.
 This interest expanded to maps: he produces prints of maps of Edo, Yokohama, Japan, and the world—this last quite accurate and likely modeled after a Dutch example.
 His largest map was a nine-sheet panorama of Yokohama with a breadth of two metres.